redis/redis-doc/topics/data-types-intro.md

 Redis Sorted sets
 ---

-Sorted sets are a data type which is similar to a mix between asSet and an hash.
+Sorted sets are a data type which is similar to a mix between a Set and a hash.
 Like sets, sorted sets are composed of unique, non-repeating string elements, so in some sense a sorted set is a set as well.

 However while elements inside sets are not ordered, every element in